Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/LessonPlan.md

         - In this example, one space is the delimiter.

-          To indicate that want to separate the fields by spaces, we place once space between two double quotes.
+          To indicate that want to separate the fields by spaces, we place one space between two double quotes.

       - `{print $2, $1}`